 The Proclamation of 1763 was a big reason for the conclusion of Pontiac’s Rebellion.
 The Native American nations believed that Britain would follow through on its promises of enforcing the boundary line and protecting their lands, and thus willingly signed peace treaties.

-Though the British were able to pacify the natives with the Proclamation of 1763, it came at the cost of angering the American colonists.
+Though the British pacified the natives with the Proclamation of 1763, it greatly angered the American colonists.
 The colonists felt betrayed that the British would side with the natives and grant them lands when many of these same colonists had just fought against the natives in the French and Indian War.

 The wealthy classes were also furious with the British as the Proclamation disrupted the massive amounts of land speculation occurring in the territory now part of the Indian Reserve.